dong990115/plate_detection/README.md

 # plate_detection

-This code is using yolov5 weight model and easyocr
+video_text_recognition.py is using yolov5 weight model and easyocr